Nick220505/fullstackopen/part4/README.md

 # Part 4 - Testing Express Servers, User Administration

-This directory contains the backend implementation for the blog list application.
+This directory contains the full-stack implementation for the blog list application.

 ## Main Features